feathersjs/docs/api/authentication/server.md

 ## Express Middleware

 There is an `authenticate` middleware.
-It is used the exact same way you would the regular Passport express middleware:
+It is used the exact same way as the regular Passport express middleware:

 ```js
 const cookieParser = require('cookie-parser');